Back to All Posts

 • MyFitnessPal – Keep track of your calories, water intake and exercise by logging your meals and pairing the app with a smart watch or the fitness function on your smart phone.
 MyFitnessPal even offers access to healthy recipes, articles related to health and wellness, and a community group with posts from users about their own health journeys.

-• SilverSneakers Go – Tailormade exercise programs are available at your fingertips, allowing you to choose from programs focused on strength, flexibility, and mobility appropriate to your own fitness level.
-The app helps you find local gyms and fitness classes, where you can make friends with other active seniors.
-Or, log an exercise activity from home — ideal for seniors who aren’t able to drive to in-person classes.
+• SilverSneakers Go – Tailormade exercise programs are available at your fingertips, allowing you to choose from ones focused on strength, flexibility, and mobility, and appropriate to your own fitness level.
+The app can help locate local gyms and fitness classes, where you can make friends with other active seniors.
+Or, it can help you keep track of your exercise activity from home — ideal for seniors who aren’t able to drive to in-person classes.

 Keeping Cognitive Skills Sharp

-• Caribu – This is an app that was specifically designed to keep grandparents and grandchildren connected through interactivity.
-Caribu offers a variety of games, stories, and activities that can be done together!
-This app also uses video and voice connection to help seniors feel close to their grandchildren even if they live far away.
+• Caribu – This is an app that was specifically designed to keep grandparents and grandchildren connected.
+Caribu offers a variety of games, stories and activities that can be done together!
+This app also uses video and voice connections to help seniors feel close to their grandchildren, even if they live far away.

 • AARP Online Games – If you’re concerned your elderly parent will get bored with the same few games downloaded on their device, connect them to the AARP Online Games library.
-There they’ll find all kinds of fun and useful games that will sharpen their cognitive skills while keeping things interesting.
-Ranging from card games to puzzles and even online chess, the possibilities are limitless.
+There, they’ll find all kinds of fun, useful and interesting games that will sharpen their cognitive skills.
+Ranging from card games to puzzles and even online chess, the possibilities are practically limitless.

-So, now that your senior loved one knows the benefits of using a wireless device to organize their life and stay connected, how do you teach them to use it?
+So, now that your senior loved one knows what is possible when using a wireless device, how do you teach them to use it?
 Well, with the internet, of course!
-YouTube offers a wide variety of smart phone tutorials for seniors that teach them everything they need to know about how to work their new device.
-A variety of easy to navigate paperback books are available to instruct seniors how to operate their phones and serve as a reference as their skills become more advanced.
+YouTube offers a wide variety of smartphone tutorials for seniors that teach them everything they need to know about how to work their new device.
+A variety of easy-to-navigate paperback books are available at local libraries and for purchase online to instruct seniors how to operate their phones and serve as a reference as their skills become more advanced.